metricly/metricly-docs/content/account-admin/_index.md

 Home to all of your [notifications][2], divided into the following categories: Email, OpsGenie, PagerDuty, SNS, Slack, and Webhook.

 ### Users
 Create & assume users from the users panel.
-There are four types of users:
+There are three types of users:

 - **Administrator**:
   - Can create, update, delete everything but objects created by another user.
 All alerts can be deleted.